acasarsa/data_spider/README.md

 ## Usage

-Currently the zillow scraper does not work due to their anti-scrapping measures For fantasypros you can clone this repo down, bundle install, run it and pull out the rankings into a json file.
+Currently the zillow scraper does not work due to their anti-scraping measures For fantasypros you can clone this repo down, bundle install, run it and pull out the rankings into a json file.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/acasarsa/info_scraper.
+Bug reports and pull requests are welcome on GitHub at https://github.com/acasarsa/data_spider.
 This project is intended to be a safe, welcoming space for collaboration.

 ## License